 • Social, economic, and physical environmental resources are available to all residents.

 • Information systems are coordinated, and data is evaluated to improve services and population health, while reducing health care costs.

 In January, 2018, the network included three Federally Qualified Health Clinics and eight nonprofit community service organizations and programs.
 In the following year and a half, the network grew adding 14 community service organizations and had 60 navigators in all.
-As of July 2019, the City of Santa Fe joined as a partner bringing twenty navigators from thirteen community organizations.
-The network has over 225 navigators in over 60 programs throughout the City and County.
+In July 2019, the City of Santa Fe joined as a partner bringing twenty navigators from thirteen community organizations.
+The network now has over 225 navigators in over 60 programs throughout the City and County.

 Stakeholders meet regularly to define best practices and benchmarks for success in meeting social needs.
 All network navigators are linked by a common software platform to make referrals for services and goods allowing for on-line and in-real-time data sharing, communication and reporting.